vandanrohatgi/blog-grave/_posts/2021-2-12-Rocking-with-docking.md

 You can get multiple shells on the same container.
 Just open another terminal and use `docker exec -it container_name bash`. "exec" is used to run a command inside a running container.

 **Update** I recently experimented with using tmux (terminal multiplexer).
 You may have already heard of it since it is pretty popular.
-It allows you to split your teminal into many parts.
-I found it realy good, since I don't have to go back and forth between multiple terminals.
+It allows you to split your terminal into many parts.
+I found it really good, since I don't have to go back and forth between multiple terminals.

 You can just install it using `sudo apt install tmux`.
-One thing I did find annoying was the default configrations on it.
+One thing I did find annoying was the default configurations on it.
 [Here's the fix for that](https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/)

 Follow the above guide and you are golden!